-Over time the requirements for user-interaction and information delivery grow and things like WIFI or other platforms are no longer able to meet the requirements of users.
+Over time the requirements for user-interaction and information delivery grow and things like diva-WIFI or other platforms are no longer able to meet the requirements of users.

 Because of this, and to better present information and news to our residents, we have built our entire web-presence from scratch with the aim to create features that actually matter.

-All the while the user experience is key, providing information directly and efficiently.
-The entire site is built on a common framework so elements becomes recognizable and familiar throughout.
+User experience is key, providing information directly and efficiently takes priority.
+The entire site is built on a common framework so elements become recognizable and familiar throughout.

-The framework is also easily extendable to suit new developments and changing needs.
+The framework also easily extends to suit new developments and changing needs.
 As such we make updates every once in a while to ensure stability and security along with new features.